lamhq/tech-notes/pages/devops/aws/39-machine-learning/6-speech.md

 ## Amazon Polly

-Polly turns your text into lifelike speech and allows you to create applications that talk to and interact with you using a variety of languages and accents.
+Polly **turns text into lifelike speech** and allows you to create applications that talk to and interact with you using a variety of languages and accents.

 Use cases: